 Waikiki Beach Marriott Resort & Spa

-Waikiki Beach Marriott Resort & Spa is located across from the beach in Waikiki.
-It’s less than a block from Kuhio Beach Park and just 2.5 mi (4 km) from Diamond Head Crater Park.
-The two modern high-rise towers offer incredible views.
-The property has 5 restaurants, 2 pools, a gym, and a spa.
+Waikiki Beach Marriott Resort & Spa is located just across from Waikiki Beach.
+With two modern high-rise towers, the property features spectacular ocean and city views.
+Situated less than a block from Kuhio Beach Park and just 2.5 mi (4 km) from Diamond Head Crater Park, the hotel provides easy access to both the beach and nearby attractions.
+Guests can enjoy five restaurants, two pools, a fitness center, and a spa.

 Moana Surfrider, A Westin Resort & Spa

-Moana Surfrider is a beautiful hotel that’s located just steps from Waikiki Beach.
-The colonial-style property was built in 1901 and is listed on the National Register of Historic Places.
-It has a freshwater pool, a private beach area, a gym, a spa, and a variety of dining options.
+The Moana Surfrider is a stunning hotel located just steps from Waikiki Beach.
+Built in 1901, this colonial-style hotel is listed on the National Register of Historic Places and blends historic charm with modern amenities.
+Guests can unwind at the freshwater pool, enjoy the private beach area, or indulge in the hotel’s gym and spa services.
+The property also offers a variety of dining options.

 Have you visited Hawaii?
 What are your favorite easy hikes in Oahu?
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
 Looking for more tropical vacation ideas?
 Continue to my post, “Six Fun Things to Do in Exuma, Bahamas“.